 I’ve been doing research on the ideas, believed by some people, that God is in everyone and that God is the same as everyone.
 Their concept is that I am God and that all I need to do is come to accept that idea.
 The result would be that I will be transformed into a better self.

 That idea was popularized by Shirley MacLaine in a 1987 miniseries entitled Out On a Limb about her life.
-MacLaine was raised as a Baptist but rejected her unbringing for the idea that all people are the same as God.
-The idea is a form of pantheism that some Buddhists, most Hindus, and a lot of people identifying with the New Age or Higher Consciousness movement believe.
+MacLaine was raised as a Baptist but rejected her unbringing to accept, instead, the idea that all people are the same as God.
+That idea is a form of pantheism that some Buddhists, most Hindus, and a lot of people identifying with the New Age or Higher Consciousness movement believe.

 In one scene of the miniseries, Shirley, playing herself, is sitting on a beach.
 The man who is sitting with her tells her to stand with her arms straight out to either side and yell, “I am God!”
 She does it.